Growing a complex website into a traffic machine. From 300 to 1.2 million organic visits per month

-In this case study, you will learn how we took a website and grew it to the top 32k of all websites in the world and the top 20k websites in the US according alexa.com – in only 2 years and starting virtually from scratch.
+In this case study, I’ll show you how in 2 years, we grew indifferentlanguages.com from nowhere to be found, to be in the top 32k websites in the world and the top 20k websites in the US according to alexa.com (now defunct).

 This is how it all started